 One reason nature seems to reduce stress is by decreasing secretion of cortisol and other stress hormones.

 According to studies, exposure to sunlight increases the brain's release of serotonin, a “happy hormone” that can make you feel happier, calmer and more focused.
 Sunlight on your bare skin also helps your body synthesize vitamin D, an essential vitamin that supports a positive outlook and your immune system (which can be taxed when you’re always stressed).

 Talking to either family, friends, a support group or a therapist is a great way to get stressful feelings off your mind, and to gain support and perspective.
 Even if there’s no easy way to fix a problem, expressing what you’re going through and being listened to by someone you trust can be very cathartic and can make you feel less alone.

-At the same time, try to avoid spending too much time with people that worsen your stress.
+At the same time, when looking for how to achieve a positive mindset, try to avoid spending too much time with people that worsen your stress.
 If someone consistently causes stress in your life, consider if it’s worth ending the relationship, or at least reduce the communication to infrequent at best.

 Writing in a journal is a simple way to identify what’s stressing you out and to get troubling thoughts out of your mind.
 Writing can help you process how you’re feeling and facilitate brain-storming actionable steps to help you cope with problems and meet challenges.

 Write in a stress journal to help you see patterns and common themes, such as by answering these questions:

 What likely caused your stress?

 How did you feel physically and emotionally?